ABotelho23/BotelhoBackup/README.md

 # BotelhoBackup
 ## BotelhoBackup: Windows Backup and Migration script

-## This repository has been archived on GitHub.com.
+## This repository has been archived on GitHub and moved to GitLab.
 Please see the project on GitLab: https://gitlab.com/ABotelho23/BotelhoBackup

 This backup script was originally designed from scratch for use in the Staples Canada store #17.
 It creates a backup of User folders from Windows Vista right up to Windows 10, in a standard format.
 It also logs the backup (and any migrations) to ensure they have completed successfully.
 It primarily uses *robocopy* to perform the backup, with particular exclusions and parameters to ensure the optimal performance of the script.